The KAZZ-Sonobeat Connection

 Claude Hall's article on KAZZ-FM in Billboard (June 21, 1965)

-Radio stations notoriously have run contests and promotions of all kinds to woo listeners.
+Radio stations notoriously run contests and promotions of all kinds to woo listeners.
 KAZZ-FM was no exception.
 Here's an assortment of contests and promotions the station ran: